Mia St. John Adopts Kristoff St. John’s Beloved Dogs

 Another fan commented on how both Mia and Brando sported huge, beautiful smiles in the selfie she posted with the news that she’d taken the canines into her home.

-In addition to the dogs, Kristoff left behind Paris, his daughter with ex-wife Allana Nadal, Lola, and his fiance Kseniya Mikhaleva along with a host of loved ones, friends, co-stars and co-workers, and fans.
-Mia and Kristoff’s son Julian died of suicide in 2014, and many people, including the boxer, believe he died from a broken heart after being unable to overcome the loss.
+In addition to the dogs and daughter Paris, Kristoff left behind Lola, his daughter with ex-wife Allana Nadal, and his fiance, Kseniya Mikhaleva, along with a host of loved ones, friends, co-stars and co-workers, and fans.
+Mia and Kristoff’s son, Julian, died of suicide in 2014, and many people, including the boxer, believe Kristoff died from a broken heart after being unable to overcome the loss.

 Since his death, Mia has been vocal about mental health awareness and addiction.
 She’s shared Julian and Kristoff’s story and encouraged others to share their own stories in the wake of her tragedy.

-Y&R announced plans for a storyline honoring Kristoff and his character Neil, which will air in late April.
+Y&R announced plans for a storyline honoring Kristoff and his character, Neil, which will air in late April.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.